 Kotlin coroutines internally pass an intrinsic parameter to signal the function

-is the application parrots back the response every network call.
+app parrot back the spoofed response on every network call.

 JokeResponse(id=fii3Tv4hFd, joke=Today, my son asked "Can I have a book mark?" and I burst into tears.
 11 years old and he still doesn't know my name is Brian., status=200)